verdaux/BookNotes/Cool phrases.md

 - [ ] You have my deeply flawed word
 - [ ] I like whatever is wrong with you.
 - [ ] Indianed so hard.
 Can't recover.
+- [ ] Like seeking love in a whorehouse